 - 👉 It's an easy way to get a cozy, restaurant-style dish on the table with almost no effort.

-If you make this solo cream sauce for gnocchi recipe, let me know!
+If you make this gorgonzola gnocchi recipe, let me know!
 Leave a comment below or tag me on Instagram @Lauren_Lane_Culinarian - I always reshare your creations.

 Gorgonzola Cream Sauce for Gnocchi